Shuyu-XJTU/APTM/README.md

 **APTM (ACM MM 2023)** is a new joint **A**ttribute **P**rompt Learning and **T**ext **M**atching Learning framework, considering the shared knowledge between attribute and text.
 As the name implies, APTM contains an attribute prompt learning stream and a text matching learning stream.

 We also present a large Multi-Attribute and Language Search dataset for text-based person retrieval, called **MALS**, and explore the feasibility of performing pre-training on both attribute recognition and image-text matching tasks in one stone.
-In particular, MALS contains 1, 510, 330 image-text pairs, which is about 37.5× larger than prevailing CUHK-PEDES, and all images are annotated with 27 attributes.
+In particular, MALS contains 1,510,330 image-text pairs, which is approximately 37.5 times larger than the prevailing CUHK-PEDES, and all images are annotated with 27 attributes.

 Extensive experiments validate the effectiveness of the pre-training on MALS, achieving the state-of-the-art retrieval performance via APTM on three challenging real-world benchmarks.
-In particular, APTM achieves a consistent improvement of +6.60%, +7.39%, and +15.90% Recall@1 accuracy on CUHK-PEDES, ICFG-PEDES, and RSTPReid datasets by a clear margin, respectively.
+In particular, APTM achieves a consistent improvement of +6.60%, +7.39%, and +15.90% Recall@1 accuracy on the CUHK-PEDES, ICFG-PEDES, and RSTPReid datasets, respectively, by a clear margin.
 More details can be found at our paper: [Towards Unified Text-based Person Retrieval: A Large-scale Multi-Attribute and Language Search Benchmark](https://arxiv.org/abs/2306.02898)
 <div align="center"><img src="assets/framework.jpg" width="600"></div>

 ## News